dahuangyudhy/To-Hell-with-Johnny/README.md

-This game imitates the popular small game "To Hell with Johnny".
+This game imitates a popular small game "To Hell with Johnny".
 It was written back in 2009.
 Functionalities such as save and load, background music, high scores, game difficulty options are implemented.